Sanzhar65/House-Price-Prediction/README.md

 # House-Price-Prediction
-There is description in file and requirements
+There are description in file and requirements